anaconda/docker-images/README.md

-# Anaconda and Miniconda Docker Docker Docker
+# Anaconda and Miniconda Docker Images and Documentation

 Docker images for Anaconda/Miniconda that are available from DockerHub: